dotnet/docs-maui/docs/deployment/trimming.md

 > [!IMPORTANT]
 > The `$(TrimMode)` build property shouldn't be conditioned by build configuration.
 This is because features switches are enabled or disabled based on the value of the `$(TrimMode)` build property, and the same features should be enabled or disabled in all build configurations so that your code behaves identically.

 The `full` trim mode removes any code that's not used by your app.
-The `partial` trim mode trims the base class library (BCL), assemblies for the underlying platforms (such as *Mono.Android.dll* and *Java.Interop.dll*), and any other assemblies that have opted into trimming with the `$(TrimmableAsssembly)` MSBuild item:
+The `partial` trim mode trims the base class library (BCL), assemblies for the underlying platforms (such as *Mono.Android.dll* and *Microsoft.iOS.dll*), and any other assemblies that have opted into trimming with the `$(TrimmableAsssembly)` build item:

 ```xml
 <ItemGroup>